Fort Andross

-Fort Andross, also known as Fort George and Cabot Mill, originally was a historic trading post and garrison built by the colonial British Empire to fortify against the Wabanaki Native Americans who were aligned with France during King William's War (1688–1697).
-It was adjacent to Brunswick Falls on the Androscoggin River in Brunswick, Maine.
-In the 19th century, the location of the fort has been used for several cotton mills including the Cabot Manufacturing Company.
-In 1986, the mills were transformed into office and retail space and named the Fort Andross Mill Complex.
+Fort Andross, also known as Fort George and Cabot Mill, was initially established as a trading post and later converted into a historic garrison by the colonial British Empire as a defensive measure against the Wabanaki Native Americans who were allied with France during King William's War (1688–1697).
+It was situated next to Brunswick Falls, on the Androscoggin River in Brunswick, Maine.
+During the war, the fortification was destroyed, rebuilt, and renamed Fort George in 1715.
+Once the Native American wars came to an end, the fort was abandoned.

+In the 19th century, the site of the fort was repurposed as a location for several cotton mills, including the Cabot Manufacturing Company, and in the 20th century several industrial buildings occupied the locale.
+In 1986, the mills were revitalized and transformed into office and retail spaces and renamed back to Fort Andross to reflect the original name.